 The program is offered on an as-needed basis throughout the year in schools.
 Referrals come from a variety of sources: parents, schools, Juvenile Community Corrections Officers (JCCO), police and individuals.
 Contact Holly Kiidli, Program Coordinator (information below) with questions or referrals.

 The SIRP program is offered as a resource to schools for youth and families who would benefit from the information it contains.
 Upon program completion, participants will have:

 There is no fee for the SIRP program.

-Complete a registration form and return by email, fax, or mail to Karen Tucker, Program Registrar, using the contact information below.
+Complete a registration form and return by email or mail using the contact information below.